BenjaminGabet/pyleecan-doc/test.contribution.rst

 The complete list is available in the file pyleecan/pytest.ini

+This organization will result in a multiplication of markers, but it will improve the testing flexibility and knowledge of our coverage.

 The following command is an example to execute only validations test that don't use FEMM:
 ::